thomasclarke1969/documentation/android/integration/installation-and-setup.md

 We have created an application for you titled %%C-INLINE-APPNAME%% and the sample code below contains your application's key.
 ```

 Key's are application specific and should be kept private.
-Copy and paste the following one of the following examples into the `onCreate()` method of your `Application` object or main `Activity`.
+Copy and paste the following one of the following examples into the `onCreate()` method of your `Application` class or main `Activity`.

 ```java
 // Create a LayerClient ready to receive push notifications through GCM